 Love is love is love.

 Washington, D.C., 1950s.
 As the “Lavender Scare” envelops the U.S. government, Timothy Laughlin, a recent college graduate and ardent supporter of Joseph McCarthy, meets Hawkins Fuller, a State Department official.
-The two men embark on an affair, tangled in a web of fear and necessary deceit.
+The two men embark on a relationship, tangled in a web of fear and necessary deceit.
 Their friends and colleagues fill out a story of individuals grappling with their beliefs and emotions, against a deeply political background.

 Based on Thomas Mallon’s novel, this acclaimed 2016 opera was praised as “a near-perfect example of fast-flowing musical drama” by the New York Times and tells of the very human consequences of prejudice and fear, with compassion, nuance, and incredible beauty.